Identifying Unknown Compounds | 25 Essential ways to Check Substances

 By analytical techniques like

-So when an unknown substance is present, based on its state, we can have an idea of what the compound could be.
+So when an unknown substance is present, its state can give us an idea of what the compound could be.

 Identifying Unknown Compounds